everythingpython/everythingpython.github.io/content/blog/where-did-my-day-go.md

 ---
-title: "Vibe Coding an Activity monitor"
+title: "Where did my day go? "
 date: 2026-05-28
-slug: vibe-coding-an-activity-monitor
+slug: where-did-my-day-go
 ---

 We live in distracting times.
 An article from the [Harvard Business Review](https://hbr.org/2022/08/how-much-time-and-energy-do-we-waste-toggling-between-applications) says